Sundays at 10am

 Q: How long is the service?

 Our Sunday service lasts approximately 90 minutes.
-Coffee and snacks are available afterwards for those who would like to stay around and visit together.
+We begin with some prelude music a few minutes before 10am.
+Coffee and snacks are available afterwards in the fellowship hall for those who would like to stick around and visit together.

 Q: Is there child care?

+Yes.
 Nursery is provided to care for your 0-3 year-olds, and to lead them in a Bible story and song.
 We encourage you to check in younger children 5-10 minutes before the service.
-You are welcome to come and get them either during the offertory music before Holy Communion or at the end of the service.
+You are welcome to pick up your child either during the offertory music before Holy Communion or after the end of the service.

 We offer Sunday School for your 4-9 year-olds, which begins after the Children’s Sermon.
 The children sing songs, act out Bible stories, enjoy a snack, and receive engaging teaching geared to their age.
 Afterwards, they will be brought back into the service during the offertory music to participate in Holy Communion.

 Q: How should I dress?